-2.4 Sharing of spline data across multiple GPUs
+2.3.1 Sharing of spline data across multiple GPUs

 Sharing of GPU spline data enables distribution of the data across multiple GPUs on a given computational node.
 For example, on a two-GPU-per-node system, each GPU would have half of the orbitals.
 This allows use of larger overall spline tables than would fit in the memory of individual GPUs and potentially up to the total GPU memory on a node.
 To obtain high performance, large electron counts or a high-performing CPU-GPU interconnect is required.
+This feature is only supported in the legacy implementation.